PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 2. What’s the best way to keep my pool sanitised?

 3. Should I be doing anything differently to the pool compared to what I’ve been doing before?

-COVID-19 is the respiratory illness caused by the virus SARS-CoV-2, that we all call Coronavirus.
+COVID-19 is the respiratory illness caused by the virus SARS-CoV-2, which we all call Coronavirus.
 It is just one of the seven coronaviruses that can infect human beings, like SARS (Severe Acute Respiratory Syndrome Coronavirus) and MERS (Middle East Respiratory Syndrome Coronavirus) 1.

 This family of viruses have similar physical and biochemical properties and comparable transmission routes.